jbwilkes/Projects1/README.md

 **Drazin:** <br>

 The Drazin inverse is a matrix (pseudo-inverse) that encapsulates the connectivity between nodes in an undirected graph.
-In this lab I simulate friend prediction/recommendation in social media.
+This lab simulates "friend" recommendation/prediction in social media.

 **KNN (K-Nearest-Neighbor):** <br>